warpwire/drupal/README.md

 # Warpwire Drupal Install Instructions

-###CONTENTS OF THIS FILE
-1. Introduction
-2. Requirements
-3. Installation

 ###INTRODUCTION
 The Warpwire module allows for the embedding of Warpwire content within Drupal, via a WYWIWYG integration, the CKEditor, or directly.